danth/stylix/README.md

 stylix.polarity = "dark";
 ```

+The generated scheme can be viewed in a web browser at
+`file:///etc/stylix/palette.html`.

 ### Mixed color schemes

 You can override part of the scheme by hand, perhaps to select background